RIOT-OS/riot-os.org/_faqs/faq-12.md

 ## Arduino

-Both RIOT and Arduino have a strong focus on a gentle learning curve and a low entry barrier.
+Both RIOT and [Arduino][arduino-homepage] have a strong focus on a gentle learning curve and a low entry barrier.
 Arduino however goes a step further and sacrifices advanced features such as native multi-threading, a full-fledged and mature network stack, or a VFS subsystem for simplicity.
 This combined with a trimmed-down IDE results in a lower entry barrier for Arduino compared to RIOT.